-In Fig. \ref{Fig:alphazT-mu0}, 3D-plot of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;T,\mu)$ for light quarks at fixed chemical potential $\mu=0$ (A) and its zooms (B,C) is plotted.
+In Fig.\,\ref{Fig:alphazT-mu0}, 3D-plot of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;T,\mu)$ for light quarks at fixed chemical potential $\mu=0$ (A) and its zooms (B,C) is plotted.
 Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
 The coupling constant has no jump at $\mu=0$ between hadronic and QGP phases because of crossover region.

-The 3D-plot of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;T,\mu)$ for light quarks at fixed chemical potentials $\mu=0.1$ (A), $\mu=0.3$ (B) and $\mu=0.8$ (C) is depicted in Fig. \ref{Fig:alphazT-mu01-03-08}.
+The 3D-plot of coupling constant $\alpha=\alpha_{\fz_{_{LQ}}}(z;T,\mu)$ for light quarks at fixed chemical potentials $\mu=0.1$ GeV (A), $\mu=0.3$ GeV (B) and $\mu=0.8$ GeV (C) is depicted in Fig.\,\ref{Fig:alphazT-mu01-03-08}.
 Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green lines, respectively.
-Because of 1-st order phase transition there are jumps between hadronic and QGP phases at $\mu=0.1$ (A) and between hadronic and Quarkyonic phases at $\mu=0.3$ (B).
-At larger $\mu=0.8$ (C) there is phase transition with out any jump in coupling constant.
+Because of 1st order phase transition there are jumps between hadronic and QGP phases at $\mu=0.1$ GeV (A) and between hadronic and Quarkyonic phases at $\mu=0.3$ GeV (B).
+At larger $\mu=0.8$ GeV (C) there is phase transition without any jump in coupling constant.